bosh-rebels/kafka-elk-spike/README.md

     $ mkdir esdata
     ```
     By default the *docker-compose.yml* uses *esdata* as the host volumen path name.
 If you want to use another name you have to edit the *docker-compose.yml* file and create your own structure.
+6. Allocate enough memory to Docker in your local machine (Toolbar -> Docker icon -> Preferences -> Resources)

 ## Usage